matplotlib/matplotlib/doc/devel/outline.rst

-date plots                       John                 has author   ? working with data                John                 has author   Darren custom ticking                   ?                    no author    ? masked data                      Eric ?               no author    ? text                             ?                    no author    ? patches                          ?                    no author    ? legends                          ?                    no author    ?
+date plots                       John                 has author   ? working with data                John                 has author   Darren custom ticking                   ?                    no author    ? masked data                      Eric                 has author    ? text                             ?                    no author    ? patches                          ?                    no author    ? legends                          ?                    no author    ?